Many people dream of reducing their own home loan or making some money by subdividing their block.

 - Start learning about what is involved in a subdivision project.
 For Perth and WA, there is a government website put together by the Department of Planning in partnership with the WAPC (Western Australian Planning Commission).
 This is a good place to start as the website is full of information, plans, policies and applications to help you understand what is involved.
 See the Department of Planning, Lands & Heritage

-- Talk to your local council, Licensed Surveyor or town planner who will let you know about permits, certification and compliance for your local area.
+- Talk to your local council, Licensed Surveyor or town planner who will let you know more about how to subdivide regarding permits, certification and compliance for your local area.
 Tell them what you want to do and they will establish what is possible based on the size of your property, the zoning laws, proximity to neighbours and so on.
 They will also be able to guide you on the process, timelines and costs etc. This conversation will help you to understand whether you have the know-how, time and capacity to undertake this part of the project yourself.

 - The WAPC will need to approve the subdivision and will be subject to conditions.
 We will create a subdivision design which will maximise the full potential of the property, then apply to the WAPC on your behalf.